ghstahl/Asp.Net-Core-2.1-app-as-a-tenant/README.md

 [TenantHost](./src/TenantHost/) is a simple asp.net core 2.1 host that routes traffic to a siloed [ApiWebApp](./src/ApiWebApp/).
 The TenantHost can host many instances of ApiWebApp, each of which have their own configuration.

 The gotchas are: **NEVER** use statics in your downstream ApiWebApp.
-There most likely are libraries out there that assume that there is only one app in in play, when in fact in the same process space there are many.
+There most likely are libraries out there that assume that there is only one app in play, when in fact in the same process space there are many.

 The routing configurations are [HERE](./src/TenantHost/appsettings.json).
 ```